cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 **Implementation**

-This logic is implemented inside the `fetchABCIRequestsByNodeName()` function that resides in `test/e2e/tests/e2e_test.go` file.
+This logic is implemented inside the `fetchABCIRequests(t *testing.T, nodeName string)` function that resides in `test/e2e/tests/e2e_test.go` file.
 This function does three things:
-- Takes the output of all nodes in the testnet from the moment we launched the testnet until the function is called.
-It uses the `docker-compose logs` command.
+- Takes the output of a specific node in the testnet from the moment we launched the testnet until the function is called.
+The node name is passed as a function parameter.
+It uses the `docker-compose logs` and `grep nodeName` commands.
-- Parses the logs line by line and extracts the node name and the  `abci.Request`, if one exists.
-The node name is extracted manually and `abci.Request` is received by forwarding each line to the `app.GetABCIRequestFromString(req)` method.
+- Parses the logs line by line and extracts the  `abci.Request`, if one exists.
+The request is received by forwarding each line to the `app.GetABCIRequestFromString(req)` method.
-- Returns the map where the key is the node name, and the value is the list of all `abci.Request` logged on that node.
-We can now use `[]*abci.Request` to store ABCI++ requests of any type, which is why we logged them in the previously described way.
+- Returns the array of slices where each slice contains the set of `abci.Request`s logged on that node.
+Every time the crash happens, a new array element (new slice `[]*abci.Request`) will be created.
+We know a crash has happened because we log "Application started" every time the application starts.
+Specifically, we added this log inside `NewApplication()` function in `test/e2e/app/app.go` file.
+In the end, the function will return just one slice if the node did not experience any crashes and $n+1$ slices if there were crashes, $n$ being the number of crashes.
+The benefit of logging the requests in the previously described way is that now we can use `[]*abci.Request` to store ABCI++ requests of any type.